Ballet Hawaii Faculty - Ballet Hawaii

 As a result of Ms. Taylor Tongg’s leadership, internationally acclaimed guest artists and master teachers travel to Hawaii to participate in Ballet Hawaii productions and training programs.
 In 2012, she was appointed to the Mayor’s Commission on Culture and the Arts as a dance expert.
 In 2015, at the conclusion of Ballet Hawaii’s Nutcracker, Governor Ige presented Ms. Taylor Tongg with a Commendation from the State of Hawaii.

 Regina Ahlgren is a native New Yorker.
 Her dance training includes Phil Black, Feld Ballet, David Howard, and the Joffrey Ballet.
-Her career began at 18 with a national tour of Sugar Babies staring Pinky Lee.
+Her career began at 18 with a national tour of Sugar Babies starring Pinky Lee.
 Ms. Ahlgren continued to tour first nationals and Broadway productions of Joseph and the Amazing Technicolor Dreamcoats, Ragtime, and Saturday Night Fever.
-She has been seen nationally and internationally in musicals such as A Chorus Line directed by Baayork Lee, Babes in Arms staring Kristin Chenoweth, Oklahoma and Phantom.
+She has been seen nationally and internationally in musicals such as A Chorus Line directed by Baayork Lee, Babes in Arms starring Kristin Chenoweth, Oklahoma and Phantom.
 She was “dance captain” of the European tour of 42nd Street.
-Ms. Ahlgren has also directed and choreographed professional productions of West Side Story, Annie, Caberet, Sound of Music, Kiss Me Kate, and Pippin.
+Ms. Ahlgren has also directed and choreographed professional productions of West Side Story, Annie, Cabaret, Sound of Music, Kiss Me Kate, and Pippin.
 In 2016, Regina directed and choreographed a CJ Entertainment production of 42nd Street in Seoul Korea.

 Anna Asano is a performer, choreographer, and teacher who has received over 15 years of